Akshat-Gupta04/wasserstoff-AiInternTask/README.md

 - **Memory Usage**:
   - Each worker requires approximately 250-500MB of RAM
   - Choose an instance with at least 2GB RAM for production use
-  - The application implements periodic cache clearing to manage memory
+  - The application implements efficient memory management for processing large documents

-- **Storage Requirements**:
-  - Start with 10GB disk and monitor usage
-  - Vector databases grow with document count
-  - Consider increasing disk size for large document collections

 ## 🛠 Technologies Used